Reflecteren/Reflecteren/README.md

 - 👋 Hi, I’m @Reflecteren
-- 👀 I have 6 years experience with LUA.
+- 👀 I have 6 years experience with Lua.
 - 🌱 I’m currently learning HTML5, CSS, JavaScript and Bootstrap.
-- 📫 You can reach me on discord (Reflecteren#8300).
+- 📫 You can reach me on discord (nikk#8300).